 - send its data through wireless communication.

-If you are worry about the source code, circuit or 3d files, don’t worry.
+If you are worried about the source code, circuit, or 3d files, don’t worry.
 I will share everything.

 Step 6: Part List